Coder420/First-Prog-Challenge/README.md

 # First-Prog-Challenge
-Programming challenge training solutions done by me
+The programming challenge training solutions done by me.
+They can obviously be optimised.